rouskinlab/seismic-rna/src/docs/howto/runwf.rst

     sequences), and your mapping quality filter did not remove misaligned reads.
   - In the Mask step, you did not pre-exclude problematic positions, such as sites of endogenous RNA modifications.

+Troubleshooting too many positions being filtered out
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+In the Mask report file, check the settings for filtering positions and the number of positions removed by each filter.

+- If the settings appear too strict, then rerun the Mask step using new settings that would keep more positions, such as a lower value for ``--min-ninfo-pos`` or a higher value for ``--max-fmut-pos``.
+- If you are losing too many positions for having too few informative reads, then there are three likely reasons:

+  - Your sample was sequenced with insufficient depth or quality.
+  - Your sample contained insufficient RNAs from this reference/section.
+  - You lost too many reads during filtering; see :ref:`mask_too_many_reads`.

+- If you are losing too many positions for having too many mutations, then there may be a problem with the data quality that is causing excessive mutations, such as

+  - Your RNA was low-quality, contained many endogenous modififications that caused mutations during RT, or did not have the sequence you expected.
+  - Your sequencing run gave low-quality base calls (check the FastQC reports) that you did not trim (in Align) or flag as ambiguous (in Relate).
+  - You aligned to reference sequences that differ from the actual RNA.
+  - Many reads misaligned (possibly because your FASTA file has several similar sequences), and your mapping quality filter did not remove misaligned reads.

 Cluster: Infer alternative structures by clustering reads' mutations
 --------------------------------------------------------------------------------